-Blessed with a cooler climate during Japan's notoriously hot summers, Sendai is a great place for visitors to base themselves for an adventure to Japan's north.
+Sendai is blessed with a cooler climate during Japan's notoriously hot summers, making it a great place for visitors to base themselves for an adventure in Japan's north.

 Things to see and do in and around Sendai include the Sendai City Museum; Masamune's elaborate mausoleum - Zuihoden; Sendai Castle (Aoba Castle) ruins, the sculpture-lined Jozenji street, and the scenic island-dotted bay at Matsushima on the coast as well as beautiful Zao Onsen in the nearby mountains.
 Both offer hot-springs & great views.
 Shiroishi Castle is around 50 minutes by train to the south.

 Miyagi Stadium in Rifu was a World Cup 2002 venue and is a planned venue for 2020 Olympic football.

 Zuihoden (瑞鳳殿 Tel: 022 262 6250) is the mausoleum of the powerful daimyo, Masamune Date, (pronounced Dah-teh, 1567-1636, known as the "One-Eyed Dragon").
 Zuihoden is reminiscent of the Tokugawa mausoleum in Nikko in its elaborate beauty.

 The original, ornate 17th century buildings were destroyed in World War II but completely restored in 1979.

 Set at the top of a flight of steep stone steps within a forest, the site also includes the mausoleums of Date Tadamune and Date Tsunamune, the second and third successors to the father of the Date clan.